-- the overall objective/s of the grant opportunity - extent to which the application matches identified defence industry priorities - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.
+- the overall objective/s of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought

-If applications are scored the same, the program delegate will consider value with relevant money and alignment to the program objectives to recommend applications for funding.
+If applications are scored the same, the panel will consider value with relevant money and alignment to the program objectives to recommend applications for funding.

-If funding to support Australia's NPS program is exhausted, meritorious applications supporting the NPS program will be considered for funding from the Defence Industry Development Grants Program.
+If funding to support Australia's NPS Program is exhausted, meritorious applications supporting the NPS program will be considered for funding from the Defence Industry Development Grants Program.